crusher-dev/documentation/blog/2020-07-24-use-questdb-for-swag.md

 We've been upping our SWAG game a lot lately, and we want to share it with you, the valuable members of our community!
-We want to give you the chance to show off your projects, show off your love for QuestDB, and to show just off!
+We want to give you the chance to show off your projects, show off your love for Crusher, and to show just off!

 <!-- truncate -->